ePages-de/epages-devportal/_posts/2018/2018-02-15-kubernetes-meetup-hamburg-setting-up-a-multi-tenant-kubernetes-cluster.md

 * Entertaining talk with great insights
 * The Kubernetes community in Hamburg is buzzing
-* Even for devOps there is something like "too much pizza"
+* Even for DevOps there is something like "too much pizza"
 * We are hiring a [DevOps Engineer](https://www.epages.com/de/karriere/jobs/?jh=yh9sa5545lniif5q8f0oqlsmssytutc) ;)